 Many insurance companies support charities or create their own kind of charity campaign.
 Many Insurance companies make an effort to donate and support charities to boost their image.
 Supporting causes through social media is an effective marketing strategy to show people that their insurance brand cares and gives back to the community.
 In the example below, Farmers Insurance has created their own charity campaign called “Thank America’s Teacher”.
 Farmer’s Insurance would donate up to $100,000 to an American teacher as a reward to thank them for helping students prepare for their future.
 Some teachers also received up to $2500 grants to help fund projects in classrooms.
 So far Farmer’s Insurance has given away over a million dollars to show their support.
 This shows what kind of company Farmer’s Insurance is, by supporting causes they believe in.

 Do you know what insurance brands and credit card brands both have in common?
-Both industries can benefit from Social Intelligence for managing brand health and developing and optimizing campaigns.
+Both industries can benefit from Social Intelligence for managing brand intelligence and developing and optimizing campaigns.